 Overview

-Mounting is more than “where it looks best”—it determines how much usable light reaches the floor along the egress path.
-A good plan chooses the right form factor, puts light exactly where people walk, and preserves code-required clearances so inspections are smooth.
+Emergency lighting installation is more than “where it looks best”—it determines how much usable light reaches the floor along the egress path.
+A good plan chooses the right form factor, sets the correct emergency light height, puts light exactly where people walk, and preserves code-required clearances so inspections are smooth.
+Think of this guide as a field checklist for both wall-mounted and ceiling mounted emergency lights, from layout to sign-off.

 Mounting Types (Wall, Ceiling, End/Flag, Recessed)